pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Get channel members

-Returns a list of members in a channel, including user metadata if available.
+Returns a list of members in a channel, optionally including user metadata.

 #### Method(s)